adopt-liveview/adopt-liveview/priv/pages/2026/04-29-v2-cleanup-en_US.md

 ## Recap!

 - The `@page_title` assign is a magical assign to update HTML title tag.
-- Dont forget to update you `<.live_title>` in your root template to match your project name when you get started.
+- Don't forget to update your `<.live_title>` in your root template to match your project name when you get started.
 - `YouappWeb.Layouts` is where layouts are going to be created to be used alongside your LiveViews.
 - Delete your dead code.
 Coworkers will praise you.